 - Major differences: DiversyFund’s portfolio is not as extensive or diverse as Fundrise’s.

 DiversyFund specializes in apartment buildings with over 100 units.
 The platform’s REIT strategy is based on purchasing undervalued multi-family properties to generate rental income.

-After the sale is finalized, the capital appreciation and any accumulated dividends are distributed out to investors.
-You can then choose to cash out or maintain your DiversyFund relationship with future projects.
+After the sale is finalized, the capital appreciation and any accumulated dividends are distributed to investors.
+You can then cash out or maintain your DiversyFund relationship with future projects.

 There’s also a help section on the DiversyFund website for potential and current investors.
 If you can’t find an answer to your query on the site, you can use the online chat, email support, or phone helpline.

 Learn more in our Fundrise vs. DiversyFund comparison.

 - Similarities to Fundrise: Very low minimum investment of $10.

 - Major differences: HappyNest lacks the history and track record of Fundrise.